Adam-Codes/adam-codes.github.io/index.md

 * [Learn markdown](https://guides.github.com/features/mastering-markdown/)

-* The concepts from this tutorial have been based on the concepts from Andrew Etter's book [Modern Technical Writing](https://www.amazon.com/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS)
+* The concepts and tool recommendations from this tutorial have been based on the concepts from Andrew Etter's book [Modern Technical Writing](https://www.amazon.com/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS)
 ## Authors and Acknowledgments

 **Author:** Adam Andritz

-**Template Author** Jekyll - Cayman
+**Template Author:** Jekyll - Cayman

-**Contributors** \<Group Members\>
+**Group Members:** Renan Desconsi Turra, Tuan Ngo

 ## FAQs
 #### I made a change to my page and saved/committed it, but I don't see the change when I refresh my browser